Follow any of these channels to receive the latest updates — WhatsApp, Messenger, or Viber. Keep safe!

 Creating an AI policy is not just a compliance exercise — it must reflect who you are as an organization.
 Here are key steps:

-• Anchor AI on company values — create an AI philosophy that aligns with Vision–Mission–Values.
+• Anchor AI on company values — create an AI philosophy that aligns with your Vision–Mission–Values.

 • Co-create policy across functions — HR, IT, Legal, and Communications must collaborate.